exoscale/vault-plugin-secrets-exoscale/README.md

 ### From Sources

 If you prefer to build the plugin from sources, clone the GitHub repository locally and run the command `make build` from the root of the sources directory.
-Upon successful compilation, a `vault-plugin-secrets-exoscale` plugin binary file can be found in the directory.
+Upon successful compilation, the resulting `vault-plugin-secrets-exoscale` binary is stored in the `bin/` directory.

 ## Configuration